 The mission of SOS Help is to help prevent suicide and alleviate anxiety.
 Our telephone service is confidential and anonymous.
 Our listeners offer active non-judgmental listening to those going through a difficult period.

-SOS Help was founded in 1974 by a group of American and British health and mental health professionals, with the help of Chad Varah, founder of the Samaritans, and with the support of Paris-based English speaking organisations such as the English and American churches and the American Hospital.
+SOS Help was founded in 1974 by a group of American and British health and mental health professionals, with the help of Chad Varah (founder of the Samaritans) as well as with the support of Paris-based English-speaking organisations such as the English and American churches as well as the American Hospital.
 SOS Help is a non-profit organisation recognised under the French law of 1901.
-SOS Help is a branch of France’s SOS Amitie Federation and is linked to the Samaritans.
+SOS Help is a branch of France’s SOS Amitié Federation and is linked to the Samaritans.

 The listening team at SOS Help is made up entirely of volunteers.
 We’re trained by mental health professionals, who provide continued training and support, but who do not work on the line.
 We’re trained to listen to you, and not to judge, label or diagnose you.
 We represent a diverse range of nationalities, ethnicities, orientations, political and religious views, but we are not a religious or political organisation, and will never impose any personal attitudes or beliefs on you.

 We are grateful for the support and encouragement of our Honorary Patron, Lady Llewellyn.
 The wife of the British Ambassador traditionally fills this important role and we are thankful for her continued involvement in SOS Help.
 We also appreciate the ongoing efforts of our Honorary Members and former Patrons, Lady King, Lady Ricketts, Lady Westmacott, Lady Jay and Lady Holmes.